Allan Pinkerton: Writings

 Pinkerton produced numerous popular detective books, ostensibly based on his own exploits and those of his agents.
-Some were published after his death, and they are considered to have been more motivated by a desire to promote his detective agency than a literary endeavour.
+Some were published after his death, and they are considered to have been more motivated by a desire to promote his detective agency than a literary endeavor.
 Most historians believe that Allan Pinkerton hired ghostwriters, but the books nonetheless bear his name and no doubt reflect his views.